 - What additional unpublished data from the study is available

 - Who can access the data and how can it be obtained

 BHTY encourages uploading your code at Code Ocean, a cloud-based computational reproducibility platform.
 We encourage you to include your code with your manuscript submission for peer review, as well as publish this code to share with all upon article acceptance.

 In addition, Dryad has declared its willingness to accept medical datasets.

 The copyright owner retains all rights to IP, patents, and trademarks for their work(s).
 All rights to the owner of IP, patents and trademarks are retained by the owner.
-Sharing articles for professional and personal use is encouraged.
+Sharing articles for professional and personal use is strongly encouraged.

 Post publication discussion and corrections

 BHTY encourages collegiate discourse and transparency to assist the expansion of the body of knowledge and understanding within and beyond the sector.
 This can only be achieved with the highest ethical principles for education and science.